cpouchon/ORTHOSKIM/README.md

 `>` **output files**

-The output *assemblies_statistics.txt* file is generated in `/Working_directory/Statistics/` folder, including:
+The output *assemblies_statistics.txt* file is generated in the `/Working_directory/Statistics/` folder, including:
-+ the library name
++ The library name
-+ the number of cleaned contigs
++ The number of cleaned contigs
-+ the total reconstructed size
++ The total reconstructed size
-+ the N50 (*i.e.* the sequence length of the shortest contig at 50% of the total genome length)
++ The N50 (*i.e.* the sequence length of the shortest contig at 50% of the total genome length)
-+ the L50 (*i.e.* the smallest number of contigs whose length sum makes up half of genome size)
++ The L50 (*i.e.* the smallest number of contigs whose length sum makes up half of genome size)
-+ the GC content
++ The GC content

 ```
 user$: (orthoskim-env) head /Working_directory/Statistics/assemblies_statistics.txt